 PHP copying or moving a file

-In this article, you will learn how to copying or moving a file.
+In this article, you will learn how to copy or move a file.
 PHP provides copy() and rename() functions to copy and move files.

 PHP copy()